 Speaking of house, remember Buckingham “Palace”?
 Well, with all that spare time, Albert couldn’t help but notice issues in staff responsibilities.
 For example: servants of one department prepared the hearth.
-Servants of another were charged with actually sparking it to life.
+Servants of another were charged with actually lighting.

 Finally, a project!

 But she did not want help in the house.
 She did not want help with a mouse.
 She did not like a helping hand.
 She did not trust him, Sam I Am.

 That sparked quite the row [pronunciation: rhymes with cow], and unfortunately not their last.

 Power struggles lock out peace.

 “The marriage of Victoria and Albert was great not because it was perfect, but because it was passionate and complicated,” says Carly Silver in her article on 12 Books to Read if You Love ‘Victoria.’

 I think we know who brought the passion considering Victoria’s flair for theatrics.
 One fight she stormed out of their apartment.
 After a spell, she returned only to find the door locked.